bigpipe/bigpipe/README.md

 ### Installation

-To use pagelets as dependency simply use nmp to install and save the module to *package.json*
+To use pagelets as dependency simply use npm to install and save the module to *package.json*

 ```